 It was easy to see the details and the prints were very good.
-All the problems I had with the print were do to my side of things, however AGAIN the odor was terrible and smelled exactly the same but less powerful.
+All the problems I had with the print were due to my side of things, however AGAIN the odor was terrible and smelled exactly the same but less powerful.
 So less odor, not odorless.
 Completely unusable.

-So once again it only took a while running the machine even with major ventilation even while being in a completely separate part of the house not attached by venting for the volatile chemicals to damage my respiratory system and I found out I couldn’t use it.
+So once again it only took a while running the machine even with major ventilation even while being in a completely separate part of the house not attached to it by venting for the volatile chemicals to damage my respiratory system and I found out I couldn’t use it.
 The color was great.
 The resin is dangerous poison.

-Then I read resins made from soy, so-called Eco Resins are low odor so I tried AnyCubic ECO UV Resin with Low Odor in Macaroon blue. https://www.amazon.com/dp/B07X2VTCVV)
+Then I read resins made from soy, so-called Eco Resins are low odor so I tried AnyCubic ECO UV Resin with Low Odor in Macaroon blue. (https://www.amazon.com/dp/B07X2VTCVV)

 So while a better resin the volatile chemicals are still there.
 Epoxy smell still present.
 I was thinking maybe all resins were like this.
 Just that you pay more for better ones, but that they all were deadly and so unusable.
 I was starting to feel like I had been tricked and that’s exactly what these resin printer and resin manufacturers ARE DOING TO PEOPLE.
 They are tricking them into thinking if you take proper precautions you can use this stuff.
 YOU CAN NOT.

 When doing more research I happed upon Matter Hacker’s MH Build resin which again claimed to be low odor.
-I was lery of course.
+I was leary of course.
 I didn’t want to be tricked again.
 But what was different that caught my eye is that it said it contained no epoxy. https://www.matterhackers.com/store/c/mh-build-series-resin

-Now I don’t know much about the chemicals in uv resin, but the others did smell like a super strong epoxy so I thought it might be worth a chance to try something that said it had no epoxy especially since my 3d printer cost me $300 and almost another $100 in resin and I still couldn’t use it.
+Now I don’t know much about the chemicals in uv resin, but the others did smell like a super strong epoxy.
+So I thought it might be worth a chance to try something that said it had no epoxy especially since my 3d printer cost me $300 and almost another $100 in resin and I still couldn’t use it.
 So I was willing to try at least one more resin.

 I’m so glad I did.